4 Keys to Developing Leadership Qualities in Students

 Leaders weigh many perspectives

-Leaders can see all sides of an issue, compare the many opinions at hand, draw upon their personal priorities and base their decisions upon all the data.
+Leaders can see all sides of an issue, compare the many opinions at hand, draw upon their personal priorities and base their decisions on all the data.
 The trick though is to not get caught up in the phenomenon of “paralysis by analysis,” frozen by the abundance of options.
-Rather, the leader weighs all the facts and acts with conviction when the time comes.
+Rather, the leader uses critical thinking skills and weighs all the facts and acts with conviction when the time comes.

 Leaders anticipate future needs